jaypixdev/Seige/SETUP.md

 ## 5. Look at /examples/configs for Agent scripts and write your own 📝

-You can create a config file from scratch [here](https://ckoshka.github.io/personate) or copy an existing example, tweaking it to your liking.
+You can create a config file from scratch o rcpy an existing example, tweaking it to your liking.

 Then, once you're done writing it, you just do this: